build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ### Step 1: Create an EMR Cluster

-Before we create an EMR cluster we need to create a `Key Pair`, which we would need to access the EMR cluster's master node later on.
+Before we create an EMR cluster we need to create a `Key Pair`, which we would need to access the EMR cluster's primary node later on.
 So let's do it.

 1. Log in to your AWS account and navigate to the EC2 console and click on the [**Key Pairs**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) option on the left menu bar.
 And then, click `Create Key Pair`.